mpi-forum/mpi-forum.github.io/meetings/2018/02/notes.md

 2. `MPI_COMM_AGREE`
 3. `MPI_COMM_REVOKE` and `MPI_COMM_SHRINK`

-1 and 2 are probably standardizable as is while 3 is the part that is a problem for many.
+1 and 2 are probably standardizable as is, while 3 is the part that is a problem for many.
 If we have 1 and 2, there might be other solutions that can replace 3 (or tweaks to 3 that can fix the problems which we would discover in the meantime).

 ### [#80: Large Count](https://github.com/mpi-forum/mpi-issues/issues/80)